Foster Care

 Foster care adoption is the permanent adoption of a child in foster care.

-• Foster care adoption is different from the temporary foster care system — it represents a stable, reliable placement for kids in care.
+• Foster care adoption is different from the temporary foster care system.
+It represents a stable, reliable placement for children in care.

-• Foster care adoption provides children and teens with long-term love and support when reunification with parents is not an option
+• Foster care adoption provides children and teens with long-term love and support when parental reunification isn’t possible.

-• Adoption from foster care can also be a simpler choice for families that may not be able to afford the costs associated with other forms of adoption.
+• Adoption from foster care can also be a simpler choice for families unable to afford the costs of traditional adoption.

-If you’re thinking about adopting kids in care as a current or future foster parent, you may have many questions, such as:
+If you’re thinking about adopting children in care as a current or future foster parent, you may have many questions, such as:

 • What is the foster care adoption process?